coffee beans

 Organic coffee farmers must rely on natural substances (not synthetic) and physical, mechanical, or biologically based farming methods as far as possible.
 For example, this could include swapping out phosphate fertilizer for chicken manure.

-In order to label coffee as Organic or use the USDA Organic coffee seal in the US, it must undergo strict production, handling, and labeling standards.
+To label coffee as Organic or use the USDA Organic coffee seal in the US, it must undergo strict production, handling, and labeling standards.
 The standards cover a variety of things from soil quality to fertilizers and pest control.
 Synthetic fertilizers, certain pesticides, sewage sludge, irradiation, and genetic engineering are all prohibited.

 There is a time element too.
 All organic produce, including coffee, must be grown on soil that has had no prohibited substances used on it in the last 3 years.